Aer Lingus Booking Flow

 Step 2 – Flight Search Results (FSR)

-After entering their travel details, users are presented with a list of available flights that match their search criteria.
-The search results include essential information such as departure and arrival times, flight duration, and prices.
+After entering their preferred travel information, users are presented with a list of available flights that match their search criteria.
+The search results include essential primary information such as flight times and price, and secondary information such as flight duration, flight number, aircraft type etc.

-This step of the flow has come through several years of optimisation.
+This step of the flow has come through several years of optimisation, making this the most finely-tuned page of the website.
 Many of the tests we run do not out-perform my original designs, which have proven to be extremely robust over time.

 Step 3 – Passenger Information